amartyabasu/target-case-study/README.md

 ### Index search

-This search mechanism precomputes the inverted document frequency along with the term frequency.
+This search mechanism precomputes the inverted document map which also contains the term frequency.
 These pre-computations are held in-memory after the first time its created and then subsequent searches are looked up in it.

 ## Running the App